kirankunigiri/Sprint-JavaFX-Animation/README.md

 An animation framework for JavaFX animations that makes things incredibly easy.

-## Installation
+## Installation and Demo
 Just add the .jar from the release section of this page to your project to gain access to the Sprint and SprintInterpolator classes.
+You can also run the .jar to look at a demo of some quick animations made with Sprint.

 ## Sprint Guide